What is fenugreek?

 - Salads: Salads are made from sprouted seeds and fenugreek greens.

-- Soaps and cosmetics: Its extract is useful in making soaps and cosmetics.
+- Soaps and cosmetics: Its extract helps make soaps and cosmetics.

 Fenugreek side effects